-A recent article in the Crimson (Harvard’s student newspaper) reports that the university has introduced a new Digital Accessibility Policy that will go into effect as of December 1, 2019.
+An article in the Crimson (Harvard’s student newspaper) reports that the university implemented a Digital Accessibility Policy that went into effect December 1, 2019.

 The policy requires that all web pages that are created or updated substantially after Dec 1, 2019 be compliant with the WCAG 2.1 AA standards — the most up-to-date version of the standards we are using at Wichita State, and that are being used by the vast majority of institutions that are working towards accessibility.

 Harvard, of course, is far from alone.
-Back in December, Inside Higher Ed reported that “a blind resident of Brooklyn, N.Y.” had filed a lawsuit against 50 institutions over the accessibility of their web sites.
+In December 2018, Inside Higher Ed reported that “a blind resident of Brooklyn, N.Y.” had filed a lawsuit against 50 institutions over the accessibility of their web sites.

 Lawsuits and complaints keep coming in, but within our institutions it can be exceptionally difficult to bring a sense of urgency to administration, staff, and faculty who are coping with the everyday work of a university.
 As I’m writing this we’re in the final weeks of a spring semester, and that means end of term piles of grading, graduation, commencement, enrolling new students, orientation, and, well, it’s Kansas, so tornados.